verhas/jScriptBasic/site/intro.md

  object is stored in a BASIC variable.
 To do that the usual `object.method(params)` format can be used, or just `method(params)` when it is not ambiguous.

-## Control remains at the hand of the application
+## Control remains in the hand of the application

  Script languages may pose security risks if not properly configured .
 When you start a script it can access the application Java objects, methods and so on.
 You have to pay great attention to execute other